syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/ToolTip-Support.md

 ---
 layout: post
-title: Tooltip Support for Syncfusion® RangeSlider Control for Xamarin.Android
+title: Tooltip Support for Syncfusion® RangeSlider for Xamarin.Android
-description: Learn how to configure and customize tooltips for RangeSlider in Xamarin.Android
+description: Learn how to configure and customize tooltips for RangeSlider in Xamarin.Android applications to display current values and enhance user experience.
-platform: Xamarin.Android
+platform: xamarin.android
 control: RangeSlider
 documentation: ug
 ---